Adapt is under active development

 Documentation#

 Status: Alpha.
-Adapt is under active development and is provided for early testing and evaluation.
+Adapt is under active development and provided for early testing and evaluation.

 Funding#

-Adapt is supported by the U.S. Department of Energy as part of the Atmospheric Radiation Measurement (ARM), an Office of Science User Facility.
+Adapt is supported by the U.S. Department of Energy as part of the Atmospheric Radiation Measurement (ARM) User Facility within the Office of Science.

 License#